 North Carolina local governments have the option of using a request for proposal process for the purchase of information technology goods and services (G.S.
 143-129.8).
 This process allows local governments to establish their own evaluation criteria (i.e., evaluating vendors based on how well their product meets your entity’s needs, rather than focusing primarily on price), and award the contract to the vendor “that submits the best overall proposal.”
 I say that this is an option because if you’re purchasing IT “stuff” that costs $30,000 or more, you can either (1) bid it out (formally or informally, depending on the cost), or (2) use the request for proposal process described in G.S.
 143-129.8.
 On the other hand, if you’re contracting for IT services, those services don’t fall under the bidding laws, so you can either (1) use the request for proposal process described in G.S.
 143-129.8, or (2) use any process you want to use, or no process at all (simply selecting the firm you’d like to work with), unless your local policy requires a specific process for the procurement of services.
 Note that if you’re using grant funding, you must comply with the terms of the grant.
 (For example, if the grant requires you to bid out IT goods instead of using a request for proposal process, then you have to comply with the grant.)

 The North Carolina statutes refer to requests for proposals in two other situations.
 First, G.S.
 143-64.17A requires that all public entities in North Carolina use a request for proposal process for the procurement of guaranteed energy savings contracts (GESCs).
 The statutes governing GESCs (G.S.
 143-64.17 through G.S.
 143-64.17K [scroll down to “Part 2.
 Guaranteed Energy Savings Contracts for Governmental Units”]) set out a specific request-for-proposal process and specific evaluation criteria that must be used for these types of contracts.
 Second, the statutes allow North Carolina local governments to use a request for proposal process for contracts for the construction, design, operation, and maintenance of solid waste management facilities and sludge management facilities.
 The statute governing these contracts is G.S.
 143-129.2.
-For more information about both of these types of contracts (and a summary of all of the procurement laws that apply to North Carolina local governments), take a look at this free bulletin.

 As I mentioned above, local governments are not required to bid out services (aside from design services—discussed below).
 In fact, the General Assembly has decided to let local governments choose how to procure services.
 Many local governments use requests for proposals to procure services, as a way of seeking competition while considering factors in addition to price.
 When a local government uses a request for proposals to procure services, the local government decides how the proposals are evaluated, what the timeline is, whether to advertise or not, and whether to open proposals in public or not.
 In other words, when procuring services, it’s up to each government to decide what process will best balance its needs for (1) good quality services, (2) value, (3) transparency, (4) efficiency, and (5) fairness.
 (As I mentioned above, if you’re using grant funding, you’ll need to comply with the terms of the grant; if the grant requires a competitive process for awarding contracts for services, you’ll have to comply with those terms.)